fybrik/fybrik/docs/StorageManagement.md

 Modules that write data to this storage, receive from Fybrik a connection that holds the relevant information about the storage (e.g. endpoint and write credentials).

 Currently, only S3 storage is supported.
-Both allocation and deletion of the storage (if temporary) is done using Datashim.
+Both allocation and deletion of the storage (if temporary) is done using [Datashim](https://datashim.io/).
+Business logic related to storage management is hard-coded in Fybrik.

 ## Gaps / Requirements

-- Support additional connection types (e.g. MySQL, googlesheets)
+- Support additional connection types (e.g. [MySQL](https://www.mysql.com/), [Google Sheets](https://learn.microsoft.com/en-us/connectors/googlesheet/))

 - Business logic should not be hard-coded in Fybrik.

-- A single connection taxonomy should be used by modules, catalog conector and storage manager.
+- Storage manager should use the common connection taxonomy.

 - Deployment of FybrikStorageAccount CRD should be configurable - to be discussed: [issue 1717](https://github.com/fybrik/fybrik/issues/1717)